codacy/codacy-rubocop/docs/description/Style_MultilineIfThen.md

-Checks for uses of the `then` keyword in multi-line if statements.
+Checks for uses of the `then` keyword in multi-line `if` statements.
+In multi-line `if` statements, `then` is redundant because the newline already separates the condition from the body.

 # Examples